Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 8 - Updated the Day 7's code to user interactive.
 Now the model trains in the loop for 500 times and the user can set both the variable ( hours study and coffe consumed ).
 I have also added ValueError so now the weak point is fixed, it doesnt allow to enter negative or unrealistic values anymore.
+Weak point : Doesnt have any.

+*Day 9 - Real estate price predictor model.
+The model take the data from the CSV file called house.csv ( in the github repositorie, its call data_day9 ) loop trains and predicts the price.
+Weak point : It doesnt have any weak point but it have room for improvement for user input interaction.